 Please see the U.S. Embassy Dakar’s COVID-19 page for information on potential repatriation for U.S. citizens.

-- entry and exit into Guinea-Bissau permitted only with the presentation of a certificate of negative COVID-19 status
+- Exit and entry permitted in Guinea-Bissau permitted only with the presentation of a certificate of negative COVID-19 status (tested within 72 hours of start of travel)

 Entry and Exit Requirements: